 What's the state of illustration design in 2020?
 We look at six key illustration trends with our experts.

 So what's the state of illustration design heading into 2020?
-There are new players, but some of the golden old illustration trends are back in the game, too.
+There are new players, but some of the golden old illustration trends such as grain effect and hand-drawn illustration are back in the game, too.
 Here we look at six key trends with help from our experts and examples from Envato Elements.